quandora/qed/README.md

 We will modify our action to insert the 'Pong!' at the cursor position instead of displaying an alert message.

 Our action `exec` function is called with a `container` argument which is the editor container.
-We should thus retrieve the editor instance  through `container.editor` to write into the marlkdon document.
+We should thus retrieve the editor instance  through `container.editor` to write into the markdown document.

-First we need to get the current editor selection range:

 ```javascript
 function myAction(container) {